 Make a plan.
 Be aware of your eating and activity patterns—keep a food diary and an exercise journal.
 Plan ways to avoid possible pitfalls.
 It might also help keep you on track if you join a support group or enlist the help of friends or family.

 Set goals.
 If you have a lot of weight to lose, don't focus on the end result, which can seem overwhelming.
 Instead, make a smaller goal of losing 5 or so pounds during the next month.
 Reward yourself when you reach your goal, and then make a new one.

-Remember, losing even 5 to 10 percent of your body weight can help your health and reduce disease risk factors, according to the CDC.
+Remember, losing even 5% to 10% of your body weight can help your health and reduce disease risk factors, according to CDC.